Ravaging Idealism

 the ‘text of Western metaphysics’ finds itself subject to a general ‘destruction’, ‘deconstruction’, or restorative critique, which—amongst other things—fabricates ‘it’ into a totality, rescues it from its own decrepit self-legitimations, generalizes its effects across other texts, reinforces its institutional reproduction, solidifies its monopolistic relation to truth, confirms all but the most preposterous narratives of its teleological dignity, nourishes its hierophantic power of intimidation, smothers its real enemies beneath a blizzard of pseudo-irritations (its ‘unsaid’ or ‘margins’), keeps its political prisoners locked up, repeats its lobotomizing stylistic traits and sociological complacency, and, in the end, begins to mutter once more about an unnamable God.
 Deconstruction is like capital; managed and reluctant change.
 (14)

 As with the poet and capital, deconstruction serves only to guarantee the presence of that which provokes it to a recapturing of the evasive.
 It is in keeping with the “phenomenological tradition, with its fetish of awareness” that poetry, capital, and deconstruction retain a distorted vision, whose ultimate object of sight is entirely ineffable: the desire for and envisioning of the object as repaired and restored to the subject (11).
-Such a critique may be applied to Marxist evaluations as well.
-Within the Marxist tradition, primarily as it is conceived through dialectical materialism, we find the same habit of the poets: a tendency to pursue that which cannot be retrieved.
-Specifically, we find such a proclivity predicated on the necessary condition of capitalism in the dialectic: a condition that is enshrined as the ultimate impetus for the inauguration of the dictatorship of the proletariat and its refined finale of communism.
-An objective that seemingly cannot be retrieved from the capitalist system.
+Such a critique may be applied to misreadings of Marxist evaluations as well.
+Within the Marxist tradition, primarily as it is conceived through dialectical materialism, we find an opposing approach to that of the habit of poets: a tendency to ground collapse or losses in their material reality, along with what might arise from such collapses.

 Comments